sander/hierarchical-deterministic-keys/keys.md

     return Z_AB
 ```

-Example applications are ECDH-MAC such as defined in [[ISO18013-5]].

 ### Using EC-SDSA signatures for proof of possession

 Such instantiations of HDK use elliptic curves (see [Using elliptic curves](#using-elliptic-curves)) require the following cryptographic construct: